|:: HOME :: BOOKSHELF :: COMMUNITY ORCHARDING :: GOLDEN APPLES :: HAPPENINGS ::|

 Web Discussion Groups

 Holistic Orchard Network connects health-focused fruit growers in active discussion.
 Our online community provides a broad range of forum opportunities aimed at pleasing beginners and grizzled veterans alike.
-Check this networking overview for information about participating in this fun grower group.
+Check this networking overview for information about participating in our discussion forum for community orchardists.

-Organic Tree Fruit Association Growers in the Midwest offer a list-serve forum to explore the full gamut of questions that come up in the organic orchard.
+Organic Fruit Growers Association This trade alliance centered in the Upper Midwest was organized in part to give organic fruit growers a voice in national policy.
+The OFGA list-serve forum explores the full gamut of questions that come up in the organic orchard.
 Experienced growers are involved here as well as folks initiating a community orchard effort.
 Write to sign up.

 NAFEX The North American Fruit Explorers isn't necessarily organic or commercial but many, many avid fruit growers will tackle questions about all manners of fruits.
 Truly, from paw paws to gobi berries!
 Members can access the quarterly newsletter via nafex.org, while anyone may participate in associated web discussions by registering at lists.ibiblio.org/mailman/listinfo/nafex.